 This large stork is native to wetlands and riparian areas throughout Central and South America.
 They were considered “near threatened” in the 1980s due to overhunting, but their population has since stabilized.
 Jabiru birds have distinctive black heads and necks, white feathers on their bodies, and a red pouch at the base of their necks.

 Jabirus form lifelong bonds with their mates and seek high places to build their nests.
-These birds often build nests and hunt in large groups.
+These birds nest singly or in pairs, though they may feed in loose groups.
 Jabirus prefer to eat fish and will wade into shallow waters to hunt for them.
 However, they will also eat snakes, insects, and even mice.

 There are several different types of Amazon parrots, and the imperial Amazon parrot is among the rarest.
-The IUCN Red List says that these birds are critically endangered, with only between 40 and 60 imperial Amazon parrots remaining.
+The IUCN Red List says that these birds are critically endangered, with only between 40 and 60 individuals remaining.

-Imperial Amazon parrots are located in Dominica, where they are the country’s national bird.
-These birds can reach lengths of up to 19 in. and have multi-colored feathers that include red, orange, green, and blue.
+Imperial Amazon parrots live on the gorgeous and wild Caribbean island of Dominica, where they are the country’s national bird.
+These parrots can reach lengths of up to 19 in. and have multi-colored feathers that include red, orange, green, and blue.
 They eat nuts and seeds, which they crack open with their large, hooked bills.

 Boasting a wingspan of up to 9 ft., the California condor is the biggest bird in North America.
-These birds have been in existence for at least 40,000 years.
-However, there are fewer than 100 mature adult condors remaining, making them critically endangered.
+The California condor’s ancestors have existed in North America for tens of thousands of years.
+However, as of 2024, there are only about 350–400 wild individuals and 200+ in captivity, making them critically endangered.

 These birds mate for life and find nesting spots along cliffsides or inside caves.
 Their diets consist primarily of carrion, and they will travel in the air for miles in search of animal carcasses.
 The California Condor population dropped significantly in the 20th century due to the birds ingesting fragments of lead bullets.
 They are also at risk due to their dwindling habitat, pollution, and viruses.